MLGIdata/seismic-alerts/README_EN.md

 These goals were achieved by:
 - Creating a standardized database using MySQL on the AWS RDS service, with automated loading with Airflow.
-- The development of an unsupervised learning model for classifying earthquakes according to their "dangerousness."
+- The development of an unsupervised learning model for classifying earthquakes according to their "threat level".
 - The implementation of a Seismic alert for Mexico that informs about the danger of an earthquake according to the model described above and recommendations according to population characteristics of the place of the event.

 # Team <a name="equipo"></a>